 Contact your liaison librarian for more information on Open Access resources appropriate for your subject area.

-Creative Commons (CC) licensed material can be a useful source of images, music or text for your MOOC.
+Creative Commons (CC) licensed material can be a useful source of images, music or text for your research or teaching.

 You can find this by searching online under 'Creative Commons' or checking whether there is a link or Creative Commons licence button on the material you want to use.